microsoft/DirectXTex/README.md

 * The ``CompileShaders.cmd`` script must have Windows-style (CRLF) line-endings.
 If it is changed to Linux-style (LF) line-endings, it can fail to build all the required shaders.

+## Support

+For questions, consider using [Stack Overflow](https://stackoverflow.com/questions/tagged/directxtk) with the *directxtk* tag, or the [DirectX Discord Server](https://discord.gg/directx) in the *dx12-developers* or *dx9-dx11-developers* channel.

+For bug reports and feature requests, please use GitHub [issues](https://github.com/microsoft/DirectXTK12/issues) for this project.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.